 - Continue to be cautious and adhere to proper respiratory etiquette (e.g., covering coughs and sneezes), even if wearing face coverings.

 - Replace in-person meetings with remote options.
 If you must meet in person, follow the allowable space requirements set out in the minimum requirements to return to on-campus work.

-- Please keep your areas clean and free of clutter to allow for easier sanitizing and cleaning.
-This includes both residence, recreation and professional spaces.
+Keep your areas clean and free of clutter to allow for easier sanitizing and cleaning.
+This includes both residential, recreational and professional spaces.